 - 8. Informed Consent: How do you intend to obtain the subjects' informed consent?
 If in writing, attach a copy of the consent form.
 If not in writing, include a written summary of what is to be said to the participant(s), and justify the reason that oral, rather than written, consent is being used.
 (In this case, the researcher and his or her assistant must sign a form indicating that they witnessed the person provide verbal approval.)
 The consent and/or assent in the case of a minor child must include the following information: - a.
 They are being asked to participate in a research project (the word "research" will be used); - b.
 The title of the project is stated; - c.
 State who is conducting the research and under whose auspices; - d.
 Explain what they are being asked to do or what will be done to them; - e.
 Tell them how much of their time will be involved in the study; - f.
 Explain that participation is fully voluntary; they may stop participation at any time; and they may refuse to answer any question(s). - g.
-State how their confidentiality and privacy will be maintained. - h.
+State how their confidentiality and privacy will be maintained.

+- h.
 Provide name of person who would furnish participants with additional information about the research project. - i.
 Offer to answer any questions the participant might have about the study. - j.
-Provide the name and phone number of the Vice President for Research Development Support and Federal Relations, Dr. Felix Okojie, to answer questions about their rights as research subjects. - 9.
+Provide the name and phone number of the Vice President for Research and Federal Relations, to answer questions about their rights as research subjects. - 9.
 Justify: - a.
 Why is human subjects' participation in this research necessary?
 Can your research question be answered with secondary data analysis?
 Has the topic already been exhausted? - b.
 What will your research add to the current body of scientific literature? - 10. a.
-What are the benefits gained by the individual for participation in your projects?
+What are the benefits gained by the individual for participation in your projects? - b.

-- b.
 Do you see any chance that subjects might be harmed in any way? - c.
 Are there any physical risks?
 How will you address them? - d.
 Psychological risks?
-If your study asks personal questions about certain types of behavior (prostitution, abuse, substance abuse), provide the name and telephone number of persons who could assist them. - e.
+If your study asks personal questions about certain types of behavior (prostitution, abuse, substance abuse), provide the name and talanhana number of persons who sould assist them telephone number of persons who could assist them.

+- e.
 Social risks?
 Could your subject lose status if they participate?
 Could their privacy be jeopardized?
 Could their reputation be changed? - 11.
 Do you deceive them in any way?
 If deception is part of your study, then you must include procedures or debriefing them and provide the name and number of someone who could assist with their distress. - 12.
 Confidentiality: By Federal law, data must be kept for a period of three years in a locked file cabinet.
 Also, include who will be responsible for the data and where it will be located. - 13.
 Student Applications: If this is a thesis or dissertation, has your committee reviewed the application? - 14.
-Student Applications: If this is a research project, has someone in your department reviewed the application and are they assisting you with the process? - 15.
-RESEARCH CERTIFICATION: All applicants and advisors must have a certificate from the Office of Human Protection Risks or the National Institute of Health to certify that they have reviewed information regarding the protections of research participants.
-This certificate must be renewed on a yearly basis. - 16.
-Consent Form Approval: As of January 16, 2003, all research must have an officially approved consent letter or assent form that has a date of approval and expiration on the form. - 17.
-THE APPLICATION MUST BE SIGNED BY ALL RESEARCHERS AND ADVISORS.
-Contact numbers and email addresses should be provided.
-In most cases, the applicant will first be contacted by email to be informed of the status of their application.
+Student Applications: If this is a research project, has someone in your department reviewed the application and are they assisting you with the process?

+15. RESEARCH CERTIFICATION: All applicants and advisors must have a certificate from the Office of Human Protection Risks or the National Institute of Health to certify that they have reviewed information regarding the protections of research participants.
+This certificate must be renewed on a yearly basis.

+16. Consent Form Approval: As of January 16, 2003, all research must have an officially approved consent letter or assent form that has a date of approval and expiration on the form.